TranslucentTB/TranslucentTB/CONTRIBUTING.md

 Now that you've built the source, one of the things you can do is translating TranslucentTB in another language.

+**NOTE:** Please use the `develop` branch as the basis for your translations, as you will get the very latest copy of translatable strings.
+It also helps avoid merge conflicts.

 ### 1 - Find your language's identifier

 In order to translate TranslucentTB in your language, you will have to identify your language's identifer.
 It is composed of the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) combined with a dash and the two letter identifier of your country.
 For example, Chinese is `zh-CN` and British English is `en-UK`.
 If it is correct, it should be present in the [LCID Structure] documentation.